Commodity: Gold in Low Sulphidation Veins and Breccias

 Partner: Available for Joint Venture

-Location: The Cerro Covadonga Project is located approximately 40 Km North of the Cerro Vanguardia gold mine, operated by Anglo American in the center of the Deseado Massif.
+Location: The Cerro Covadonga Project is located approximately 40 Km North of the Cerro Vanguardia gold mine, operated by Anglo American in the centre of the Deseado Massif, (see figure 1).

 Project Operator: Magna Terra Minerals has 100% control, through a leasing agreement with a private individual, of the Cerro Covadonga M.D.

-Property Information: This constitutes 2,945 hectares on which the project is based.
-The area of interest occurs in the western side of the Cerro Covadoga M.D.
+Property Information: The Cerro Covadonga M.D. constitutes 2,945 hectares on which the project is based and this property is largely surrounded by other Magnaterra properties comprising approximately 25,000 hectares.
+The principal area of interest occurs on the western side of the Cerro Covadonga M.D. (see Figure 2).
 The zones discovered form a 3km strike length which we interpret to be a major dilatational jog.

 Geology: This project is at an early stage of exploration and has been characterized by Au bearing, low sulphidation veins and breccias, hosted in andesitic flows and rhyolitic tuffs of the Bajo Pobre and Chon Aike Formations.
 Most of the surface gold is concentrated in the discovery vein, Lomo Vetado and Trincheras Zones.
 Epithermal veins, stringers and breccias form an Au bearing footprint of 600m by 150m.

-A significant mineralized footprint from rock chip samples with anomalous Au, Lead (Pb), Arsenic (As) and Mercury (Hg) over a 3 km strike length in veins and hydrothermal breccias has been exhibited.
-Trenching has revealed low level Au with a very high correlation coefficient to Pb in argillic alteration in volcanic.
+A significantly larger mineralized footprint from rock chip and soil samples with anomalous Au, Lead (Pb), Arsenic (As) and Mercury (Hg) over a 3 km strike length in veins and hydrothermal breccias has been identified.
+Trenching, (see Figure 3) has revealed anomalous Au with a very high correlation coefficient to Pb in argillic alteration in volcanic.
 The alteration, mineralization and geochemistry infer project outcrops are at or near the top of a low sulphidation gold-silver system.

-Covadonga is drill ready, and the Company has designed a preliminary drill plan of 19 holes totalling 2400 metres to test first priority targets.
+The Cerro Covadonga is drill ready, and the Company has designed a preliminary drill plan of 19 holes totalling 2400 metres to test priority targets.